draliceviolett/Scriptor-Jekyll-Theme/_posts/2020-03-23-blog-tour-rage-and-retribution.md

 ![Rage and Retribution](/images/rage-and-retribution.jpg)

 **This post is part of a blog tour organised by [damppebbles](https://damppebbles.com/).
-I received a free copy of the book in return for an honest review. <cite>Rage and Retribution is out now from Accent Press in paperback, audio and digital formats.**
+I received a free copy of the book in return for an honest review. <cite>Rage and Retribution</cite> is out now from Accent Press in paperback, audio and digital formats.**

 > "Can two wrongs ever make a right?